The Asset Management Review: Cayman Islands

 The Cayman Islands, through the applicable regulatory agencies, continues to engage proactively with counterpart international regulators (such as the Securities and Exchange Commission and the Financial Conduct Authority), and so remains at the forefront of evolving transparency and cooperation initiatives.

-The Cayman Islands' anti-money laundering (AML) and countering of terrorist financing (CFT) sanctions and countering of proliferation financing regimes implement the FATF Recommendations and global practice.
+The Cayman Islands' anti-money laundering (AML) and countering of terrorist financing (CFT) sanctions and countering of proliferation financing (CPF) regimes implement the FATF Recommendations and global practice.
 The Anti-Money Laundering Regulations (2020 Revision) (the AML Regulations) apply to entities carrying on 'relevant financial business', which includes all types of Cayman Islands investment vehicles, whether or not registered with CIMA.

-All Cayman Islands investment entities must maintain AML/CFT and sanctions procedures in accordance with the AML Regulations and each investment entity must designate natural persons in the roles of anti-money laundering reporting officer, money laundering reporting officer and deputy money laundering reporting officer (together, AML officers).
+All Cayman Islands investment entities must maintain AML/CFT/CPF and sanctions procedures in accordance with the AML Regulations and each investment entity must designate natural persons in the roles of anti-money laundering reporting officer, money laundering reporting officer and deputy money laundering reporting officer (together, AML officers).
 However, AML compliance functions (including those of AML officers) can be performed by third-party service providers, subject to certain conditions, including the requirement for a risk-based assessment and ongoing review of the service provider, and that there is adherence to the prescribed requirements of the AML Regulations.
 In this regard, the most salient requirement is that beneficial ownership of entity investors is assessed at a minimum 10 per cent ownership or control threshold.

 ii Recent case law

 In the Cayman Islands court system, commercially significant cases are handled by the Financial Services Division of the Grand Court (FSD), and each proceeding is assigned to one of the FSD's highly experienced commercial judges.
 Appeals from the Grand Court are to the Cayman Islands Court of Appeal (CICA), with a further potential right of appeal to the Privy Council in London.
 The courts deal with a wide variety of complex commercial disputes, including disputes between investors and funds that have suspended redemptions or are being wound down.
-Liquidations arising out of investment fund collapses also continue to give rise to litigation before the Cayman Islands courts.

-CIMA requires all insurance companies licensed under the Insurance Law, 2010 to have a business plan and an investment strategy, the complexity of which is dependent upon the nature of the business underwritten.
+CIMA requires all insurance companies licensed under the Insurance Act 2010 to have a business plan and an investment strategy, the complexity of which is dependent upon the nature of the business underwritten.
 CIMA's Statement of Guidance: Asset Management & Investment Strategy for Insurance Companies requires insurers, among other things, to ensure that the composition of their asset portfolio is the product of a well-structured investment process with appropriate steps for implementation, to determine asset allocation in terms of the asset mix over the investment categories selected, and, in specific cases (e.g., use of derivative contracts), to seek prior CIMA approval to make certain investments.

-Local pension plans must be registered with the Superintendent of Pensions under the National Pensions Law (2012 Revision), and the administrators of such plans are subject to statutory duties of care, diligence and skill (comprising both objective and subjective tests) in their management of the plan assets.
+Local pension plans must be registered with the Superintendent of Pensions under the National Pensions Act (2012 Revision), and the administrators of such plans are subject to statutory duties of care, diligence and skill (comprising both objective and subjective tests) in their management of the plan assets.
 Pension plans established and maintained for the benefit of employees in the Cayman Islands are required to comply with asset management rules under the National Pensions (Pension Fund Investments) Regulations (1998 Revision), which currently restrict investments to certain types of securities.

 iii Real property